-- A player has perfect information if he knows at each moment when it is his turn to move how the game was played untill that moment. - A player has imperfect information if he does not have perfect information. - A game is with (im)perfect information if (not) all players have perfect information. - Chance moves are compatible with perfect information. - Examples of games with perfect information: Tic-tac-toe, Chess, ...
+- A game is with (im)perfect information if (not) each player knows at each moment when it is his turn to move how the game was played until that moment (i.e. knows the history). - A game is with (im)complete information if (not) each player knows all payoff functions. - Chance moves are compatible with perfect information. - Examples of games with perfect information: Tic-Tac-Toe, Hex, Chess, ...

-Examples of games with imperfect information: Poker, Monopoly (because of the cards, not because of the die).
+Examples of games with imperfect information: many card games like Poker.